 Safe and reliable operations at the refineries are key to the petroleum business' financial performance and results of operations.
 Unplanned downtime at our refineries may result in lost margin opportunity, increased maintenance expense and a temporary increase in working capital investment and related inventory position.
 The petroleum business seeks to mitigate the financial impact of planned downtime, such as major turnaround maintenance, through a diligent planning process that takes into account the margin environment, the availability of resources to perform the needed maintenance, feedstock logistics and other factors.
 The refineries generally require a facility turnaround every four to five years.
 The length of the turnaround is contingent upon the scope of work to be completed.
 The first phase of the Coffeyville refinery's most recent turnaround was completed in mid-November 2015.
 The second phase of the Coffeyville turnaround was completed during the first quarter of 2016.
-During the first quarter of 2016, the petroleum business incurred \$29.4 million of major scheduled turnaround expenses for the Coffeyville refinery turnaround.
-The next turnaround scheduled for the Wynnewood refinery will be performed as a two-phase turnaround.
-The first phase is scheduled to begin in the second half of 2017, with the second phase to begin in the second half of 2018.
-Turnaround expenses associated with the first and second phase of the Wynnewood turnaround are estimated to be approximately \$80.0 million to \$100.0 million.
-In addition to the two-phase turnaround, the petroleum business accelerated certain planned turnaround activities in the first quarter of 2017 on the hydrocracker unit for a catalyst change-out.
-During the three months ended March 31, 2017, the petroleum business incurred \$12.9 million of major scheduled turnaround expenses for the hydrocracker.
-The total estimated cost of the hydrocracker turnaround activities, including demobilization, breakdown and clean-up work is expected to be approximately \$1
+During the first half of 2016, the petroleum business incurred \$31.5 million of major scheduled turnaround expenses for the Coffeyville refinery turnaround.
+The next turnaround scheduled for the Wynnewood refinery will be performed as a two phase turnaround.
+The first phase is scheduled to begin in late September 2017 and is expected to approximate 42 days.
+Turnaround expenses associated with the first phase of the Wynnewood turnaround are estimated to be approximately \$70.0 million.
+The second phase of the Wynnewood turnaround activities in the first quarter of 2017 on the hydrocracker unit for a catalyst change-out.
+The petroleum business incurred approximately \$13.0 million of major scheduled turnaround expenses for the hydrocracker.